-Several example scripts that demonstrate using Excel to read, write or search for data.
+Several examples demonstrating use of Excel to read, write or search for data.

 Paste With Echo Flow Control

-Read Data From Separate Hosts/Commands File And Log To Individual Files
+(AKA: Read Data From Separate Hosts/Commands File And Log To Individual Files)

 Demonstrates how to connect to hosts read in from a "hosts" file and for each host, send a list of commands read in from a "commands" file.
-Results of each command run are logged to separate, uniquely-named files based on the host address and the command that is run.
+Results are logged to separate, uniquely-named files based on the host address and optionally the commands that are executed.

 Save Screen Text to a File